Divorce

 Both of these processes are fairly informal, take place either by Zoom or in the neutral’s office, and are very effective methods of cost-effectively resolving your social and financial issues.

-Prior to most of the forgoing processes, either the neutrals or the attorneys will engage in what is known as discovery, to assure that all assets, debt, and income have been fully disclosed, identified or valued.
+Prior to most of the foregoing processes, either the neutrals or the attorneys will engage in what is known as discovery, to assure that all assets, debt, and income have been fully disclosed, identified, or valued.
 This is a process in which the lawyers may utilize numerous techniques for obtaining the financial information necessary to fairly identify and value all income and assets.
-The lawyers may serve "Interrogatories" and "Requests for Production of Documents” which are formal questions and requests for financial information and documents, such as tax returns, bank statements, financial statements, and other information, which must be answered and sworn to under oath, within thirty days.
+The lawyers may serve "Interrogatories" and "Requests for Production of Documents,” which are formal questions and requests for financial information and documents, such as tax returns, bank statements, financial statements, and other information, which must be answered and sworn to under oath, within thirty days.
 The attorneys may also notice the depositions of the parties themselves, or other people who may have relevant information, such as bankers and business associates.
 At a deposition, the witness is sworn under oath, and the attorneys ask questions of the witnesses, which testimony is preserved in writing by a court reporter.
-The attorneys may also employ experts, such as "vocational evaluators", in the event it is alleged that a spouse who has not been working or who has only been working part-time, is able to earn income to contribute to their support.
+The attorneys may also employ experts, such as "vocational evaluators," in the event it is alleged that a spouse who has not been working or who has only been working part-time is able to earn income to contribute to their support.
 They may also employ accountants or other business valuation experts to appraise family-owned or closely-held businesses.
 They may also employ other experts to appraise other assets such as real property and personal property, such as furnishings, jewelry, and artwork.

 Testimonials